Lupinus perennis: Ecology

 Lupinus perennis is used as foodplants by the caterpillars of several Lepidoptera.
 Among these are the clouded sulphur, eastern tailed blue, gray hairstreak, silvery blue, wild indigo duskywing, frosted elfin (Callophrys irus), the eastern Persius duskywing (Erynnis persius persius), and the rare and endangered Karner blue (Plebejus samuelis), whose caterpillars feed only on the lupine leaves.
 Leaves that have been fed on by Karner blues have distinctive transparent areas where the larvae have selectively eaten only the green, fleshy parts.

+Lupinus perennis plays an important ecological role as both a pollinator resource and a nitrogen-fixing species.
+Like other legumes, it forms symbiotic relationships with nitrogen-fixing bacteria in root nodules, which enhances soil fertility in nutrient-poor environments.

+The species supports a wide range of insect visitors, particularly bees, and serves as a critical larval host plant for several Lepidoptera.
+Most notably, it is the sole larval host for the endangered Karner blue butterfly (Lycaeides melissa samuelis), as well as an important host for species such as the frosted elfin and Persius duskywing (Rydberg, 1908; Lane and Andow, 2003).

 Conservation

+Populations of Lupinus perennis have declined substantially since the early twentieth century, with some regions experiencing losses exceeding ninety percent.
+These declines have had cascading ecological effects, particularly for obligate species such as the Karner blue butterfly (Rydberg, 1908; Lane and Andow, 2003).

 The lupine has been declining in number and range since the Industrial Revolution.
 It is estimated that it has declined in number by about 90% since 1900.
 This decline has in turn been deemed one of the primary causes of the decline of the Karner blue butterfly.
 The main threats to Lupinus perennis are thought to be habitat loss, Wildfire suppression, habitat fragmentation, and poor management.
 Currently it is considered "rare" in Pennsylvania, a species of special concern in Rhode Island, threatened in Iowa, Maryland, and New Hampshire; it is endangered in Vermont, and is extirpated from Maine.

 Human development has eliminated a large portion of its viable habitat.
 Remaining habitat is often fragmented, which is problematic for the lupine because it limits the range over which it can reproduce.
 Viable lupine habitat is often difficult to maintain because it flourishes after fires and other forms of disturbance.
 One reason this occurs is that lupine seed coats are so tough that only pressure changes due to rapid heating or abrasion are strong enough to allow water to penetrate and start germination.
 Moreover, fires, feeding by large ungulates, and mowing can improve habitat quality for established lupines by changing soil quality, vegetative structure, and leaf litter depth.

 Impacts of primary habitat loss have led to decreasing populations which are small and scattered which makes it harder for pollination to occur.
 Changes in land management such as prescribed burning, mowing, and mechanical thinning, would help protect and promote this plant and other plant diversity.
 Further research is still needed for future interventions.